Finding the Right Attorney for You

 Having the right attorney can be the difference between securing a settlement or suffering under the weight of medical bills and lost wages following an accident.
 Whether you were involved in a car crash, suffered a slip and fall, or were involved in any other form of accident, choosing the right personal injury lawyer is a critical decision.

 However, choosing a personal injury lawyer does not need to be as complex as you may think.
 At Weinstein Legal, our trusted personal injury attorneys have connected with countless clients in need of legal representation.
-Now, we want to help you, by providing our complete guide to hiring a personal injury lawyer that is right for you.
+Now, we want to help you, by providing our complete guide to hiring a personal injury lawyer near me that is right for you.

 1. Determine the Area of Law You Need an Expert In

 If you don’t know where to start when looking for an attorney, you’re not alone.
 To begin, figure out the broad area of law that you need an expert in.
 If you’ve been injured in an accident that was either not your fault, or you were not fully responsible for, you’ll be looking for a trusted personal injury lawyer.
 In this case, you’ve come to the right place!